jdrubin91/Map/README.md

 # Map

-This package requires the following modules: module load sra_2.3.2-5 module load samtools_0.1.19
+This package requires the following modules:\n module load sra_2.3.2-5\n module load samtools_0.1.19\n

 Additionally, this package requires that you have access to /projects on the compute cluster in CU Boulder If this is not the case, bowtie index path must be changed in Map/scripts/bowtieafastq.sh and genome path must be changed in Map/scripts/bam_to_5primebed.sh